veilco/augur-lite/README.md

 ## Deployment

 To deploy the contracts, you need to create an `.env` in the base directory.
 The specification for the `.env` file will depend on which Ethereum network you are deploying to.
 Review the [NetworkConfiguration file](/source/libraries/NetworkConfiguration.ts) to see all options.
 Or copy one of the examples below for common networks.
-Note the deployment address i

 Sample `.env` file for Kovan:

 ```
 KOVAN_ETHEREUM_HTTP=https://eth-kovan.alchemyapi.io/jsonrpc/<INSERT API KEY>
 KOVAN_PRIVATE_KEY=<INSERT PRIVATE KEY OF ADDRESS DEPLOYING CONTRACTS>
 ```

 Sample `.env` file for Mainnet:

 ```
 MAINNET_ETHEREUM_HTTP=https://eth-mainnet.alchemyapi.io/jsonrpc/<INSERT API KEY>
 MAINNET_PRIVATE_KEY=<INSERT PRIVATE KEY OF ADDRESS DEPLOYING CONTRACTS>
 ```

 Now you should be able to compile contracts, build contract interfaces, and deploy contracts.

 ```bash
 yarn run build              # Compiles contracts and builds contract interfaces
 yarn run deploy:kovan       # Deploys contracts to Kovan